 Collectively these are referred to as the ‘Five Shen’, a complex of all five mental-spiritual aspects of a human being, i.e. the Shen itself, the Hun, the Po, the Yi and the Zhi.
 This is also often translated as the ‘Five Spirits’ or vital organ intelligences embodied in our heart, liver, lungs, spleen and kidneys.

 The system of the Five Shen is a symbolic representation of human consciousness.
 Each spirit has a ‘function and terrain’ in the body that unfolds as an expression of the divine in human life.
 The Shen represents the forces that shape our personality including mental and spiritual aspects.

-This course journeys through the Five Elements and within them the spiritual associations of key acupoints, exploring their names, functions, and practical healing use in the kinesiology environment.
+This course journeys through the Five Shen and within them the spiritual associations of key acupoints, exploring their names, functions, and practical healing use in the kinesiology environment.

 You will gain strong foundation from both classroom instruction and practical application, along with being able to confidently apply the course material immediately in your own clinic.